Wave equation on general noncompact symmetric spaces: Oscillatory integral on

 and the amplitude

 vanishes unless $|\lambda|\le2|\rho|$.
 Then, for all $x\in\mathbb{X}$ such that $\frac{|x|}{|t|}\le{C_{\Sigma}}$,

 \end{lemma}

-\begin{remark} The proof of this lemma is similar to the proof of \cite[Theorem 3.1.(ii)]{Zha2020}, except that our amplitude involves the general Plancherel density and in addition a Gaussian factor depending on $s$. \end{remark}
+\begin{remark} The proof of this lemma is similar to the proof of \cite[Theorem 3.1.(ii)]{Zha2021}, except that our amplitude involves the general Plancherel density and in addition an exponential factor depending on $s$. \end{remark}

 \begin{proof} By symmetry, we may assume that $t\ge1$.
-Recall that the critical point $\lambda_{0}$ of the phase $\psi$ is given by
+Recall that the critical point $\lambda_{0}$ of the phase $\psi_t$ is given by

 and satisfies

 as $|A|\le|x|$ and $\frac{|x|}{t}\le\frac{1}{2}$.
 Denote by

 the ball in $\mathfrak{a}$ centered at $\lambda_{0}$, where the radius $\eta$ will be specified later.
 Notice that $|\lambda|<|\rho|+\eta$ for all $\lambda\in{B}(\lambda_{0},\eta)$.
 Let $P_{\lambda}$ be the projection onto the vector spanned by $\frac{\lambda}{|\lambda|}$.
 Then $|\lambda|^2P_{\lambda}=\lambda\otimes\lambda$ and the Hessian matrix of $\psi_{t}$ is given by